How do I get in contact with you?

 What other magazines and projects are affiliated with Every Day Fiction?

 Every Day Poets was added to our family in the fall of 2008 and began publishing poems on November 1st, 2008.
+It has been on hiatus since 2014.

 Flash Fiction Chronicles was created in early 2009 and was officially launched on March 22, 2009.